Handvask/handvask/README.md

         - 'handvask_frontend/**'
 ```

-This is to ensure that we dont use unnecessary resources and make the pull request faster.
+This is to save on resources when possible and make the pull requests faster.
-If the build doesn't fail, the pull request will be review by a member of the group and then merged to the main branch.
+If the build doesn't fail, the pull request will be reviewed by a member of the group and then merged to the main branch.

 2. Integration

-Next up whenever a pull-request is approved and merge into main branch, the integration workflow will run.
-This workflow will build the docker images for the frontend and the backend.
-It will then push the images to the docker hub.
-The images will then be deployed to the cloud.
+Whenever a pull-request is approved and merged into the main branch, the integration workflow will run.
+This workflow will build the docker images for the backend, frontend and minizinc, after which they are pushed to the registry specified by env variables for the respective images, which in this case is the google cloud artifact registry for the project.

-The integration part have the same constraint just as above, if we dont see any changes in the handvask_frontend, the pipeline will not build the image for the frontend, but if we do see changes, it will build the image for the frontend.
+Integration has the same constraint as pulls, where the images will only be build if there are changes made since it was built previously.
-The integration in yaml format is in the file .github/workflows/frontend_CI-CD.yml<br/>
+The integration, in yaml format, can be seen in the file .github/workflows/frontend_CI-CD.yml<br/>
 The integration part is the second block of the image called frontend image build.

 ![Handvask CI/CD for Frontend](images/Udklip_af_CI_og_CD.JPG)

 3. Deploy

-The deploy workflow needs the CI part of the pipeline to finish.
-The deploy workflow will then deploy the images to the cloud.
-The deploy workflow is in the file .github/workflows/frontend_CI-CD.yml
+The deploy workflow is triggered whenever the CI part finishes, which then deploys the images to the cloud.
+The deploy workflow, in yaml format, can be seen in the file .github/workflows/frontend_CI-CD.yml

 ## How to deploy the pipeline.